HeavyMedl/lists/README.md

 <a name='sum'/>
 ###sum ([num]) -> num
 ------
-**Description**: Number obtained by summing the numbers of an Array together.
+**Description**: Number returned by summing the numbers of an Array together.

 **Signature Definition**: Give arg 1 an Array of Numbers; Get a number.